 USTDA launched the U.S.-ASEAN Connectivity Cooperation Initiative in conjunction with the ASEAN-U.S. Leaders Meeting held in Indonesia in November 2011.
 Leveraging U.S. private sector resources and expertise, USTDA works with U.S. companies and its Southeast Asian partners to support activities such as reverse trade missions, feasibility studies, technical assistance and workshops that foster effective new partnerships between public and private sector entities to increase connectivity and investment in the energy, transportation, and information and communications technology (ICT) sectors.
 The Connectivity Initiative is designed to support ASEAN's goal of fostering greater connectivity to achieve an economically integrated ASEAN Community by 2015.

 U.S.-India Aviation Cooperation Program - The U.S.-India Aviation Cooperation Program (ACP) is a unique bilateral public-private partnership launched in 2007 that targets mutual interests concerning the modernization requirements of India's rapid aviation sector growth.
 USTDA, the U.S. Federal Aviation Administration (FAA), U.S. aviation companies, and the Government of India's Civil Aviation Ministries jointly support ACP technical cooperation projects.
-Through the ACP, USTDA has supported three bilateral Aviation Summits (in 2007, 2009 and 2011) and various technical assistance projects in air traffic management, helicopter operations and other areas.
+Through the ACP, USTDA has supported four bilateral Aviation Summits (in 2007, 2009,2011 and 2013) and various technical assistance projects in aviation safety, air traffic management, aviation security, operational and managerial aviation sector training, and other areas.